 What is Depression?

 Depression is a mood disorder that can affect anyone of any age.
 There is no one cause of depression, but traumatic events, genetics, and family history may all play a role in its onset.
 Depression goes beyond just feeling sad.
 It is normal to feel down after losing a job, ending a relationship, or experiencing the loss of a loved one.
 Depression occurs when you cannot get past those feelings after extended amounts of time.
 The world may seem colorless.
 You may find yourself thinking degrading personal thoughts, or about ending your life.
 Many people believe they can overcome these feelings by themselves, but it is vital to know that you do not need to suffer alone.
-There are many proven treatment options available to return you to a vibrant life.
+There are many proven treatment options available to return you to vibrant life.

 - Decreased mood